ministryofjustice/moj-design-system-backlog/docs/README.md

-# MOJ Digital & Technology Design System Community Backlog
+# MoJ Digital & Technology Design System Community Backlog

-When desiging a service you should. **Start with the [GOVUK Design System](https://design-system.service.gov.uk) test and iterate.
+When desiging a service you should. **Start with the [MoJ Design System](https://mojdt-design-system.herokuapp.com) test and iterate.
 Resist the urge to make a new thing.**

 ## About this repo

-This is a place for the MOJ Digital & Technology (MoJDT) community to coordinate the cataloging and development of new components and patterns for the [MOJ Digital & Technology Design System](https://moj-design-system.herokuapp.com/).
+This is a place for the MoJ Digital & Technology (MoJDT) community to coordinate the cataloging and development of new components and patterns for the [MoJ Digital & Technology Design System](https://mojdt-design-system.herokuapp.com/).

 The initial focus is to catalogue all patterns that are being used in MoJDT so that we can standardise services where possible: